 Note: The larger your reflector the greater the light spread you will get as I demonstrated with the white paper compared to the large white trifold cardboard.

-The images taken at 7pm showed very little difference to the ones above.
+The images taken at 7 pm showed very little difference from the ones above.
 The only difference was that the tone of the light was warmer.
 Therefore I have not shared them here.

 Back Lighting in Selfies

 Why would you ever want to backlight yourself?
 Because you want to control your background, of course!
 Or you want that little bit of light flare aka rim lighting from behind you that you can achieve by positioning your light source behind you.
 The problem with backlighting, of course, is that your face is entirely in shadow!
 Phones do their best to fix that, but they don’t entirely do the job.

 First, to show you what backlighting without a reflector looks like.
 With my back to the window only 2 feet away, there is a sort of lovely haze to it, but my face is quite dark.
 Let’s see what the reflectors can do.

 There is no backlit photo using the white paper as a reflector.
 It did not provide enough light given it’s a smaller size.
 Larger sized reflectors are better in this case.

 Same position from the window but I’m now bouncing light back in to my face with the white tri-fold set up in front of me.
 We still get that bright white background and a touch of haze, but my face and chest are evenly lit.